vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-22-starting-stopping-kusto-cluster-with-logic-app.md

 In this article, we'll see how we can easily craft a Logic app to start and stop a Kusto (ADX) cluster.

-The solution is quite simple so we are going to review a few Logic App techniques along the way.
+The solution is quite simple, so we are going to review a few Logic App techniques along the way.

 As usual, the [code is in GitHub](https://github.com/vplauzon/kusto/tree/master/start-stop-cluster).